JohnGardiner93/nodejs-practice-beer-information/README.md

 ## Usage

 This code uses nodemon to host a local server (127.0.0.1:8000, can be configured in index.js).
 Visiting the aforementioned address on a browser will bring up the main overview page.
 The overview page will be populated with different information depending on the JSON file's content.
 Each tap card displayed contains a preview of information about each beer.
-CLick on a tap card to bring up that beer's detailed product information.
+Click on a tap card to bring up that beer's detailed product information.
 You can return to the the main page via a "go back" button on the overview page.

 ## Installation